 Luke Comer is an independent producer, director, and writer who owns his own projects and works in various mediums.
 He is the director and lead author of The First Supper, the series of books about the relationship between human evolution and food; the executive producer and co-producer of the Colorado festival Arise, which features music, art, ritual, and healing; the executive producer and creative director of The Portal, the show about one man’s quest for empowerment and revelation in the desert; and the author of Yoke of Wind, a novel about a slave revolt on an island off the coast of Florida.
 He also occasionally produces the small, local trance dance called Ride the Dragon.
-He does much of the design and illustration for his own projects, including all of the images on this website and the self-portrait above.
 He is one of the original investors in Meow Wolf and Electric Playhouse.

 For decades he studied human biological and cultural evolution in various forms relating to food, psychology, sociobiology, art, and shamanism.
 Through these studies he strives to identify the fundamental and biological needs of humans that are not met in modern society—and then devises ways of fulfilling those needs.
 His various works range from strict, scientific reductionism to imaginative, spiritual explorations.